adlai/scalpl/README.md

 * Timothy B Lee's [cards](http://www.vox.com/cards/bitcoin/what-is-bitcoin)
 summarize the Bitcoin phenomenon for the unfamiliar, purely as enrichment;
 though catalyzed by cryptocurrency, ScalpL itself is agn-_asset_-ic.

+# Current Status

+## Taming the Beast

+The hardcoded volatility harvesting algorithm obeys several parameters:

+* _fund-factor_ indicates the largest total fraction of the account funds (from either asset) which should ever be offered for trade.

+* _resilience-factor_ affects how deeply offers penetrate into the order book;
+the factor is multiplied by the recent maximal trade volume.

+* _targeting-factor_ is part of a negative feedback loop used to maintain a desired balance between the traded assets, although it is not a hard limit;
+persistent markets can elude this factor's rebalancing effect indefinitely.

+* _skew-factor_ controls the *non*linearity of the feedback loop.

+* _cut_ controls the tightness of placed offers; raising it yields a more profitable spread, at the cost of reduced execution volume.

+## Nature of the Beast

+* Harvesting progresses best when the market moves harmoniously with the configured parameters: for example, the most profitable targeting for a market which trends sideways will be equal allocation.

+* Allocation too far in the "wrong" direction other results in the harvester accumulating the asset unloaded by other market participants, eventually getting "run over": the portfolio is sufficiently imbalanced to prevent further market making.
+One can either wait for the trend to reverse, or rebalance at a loss.

+* Poorly calibrated resilience also weakens returns: if the resilience is too high compared to current market activity, execution volume suffers; too low, and the increased volume is _only_ beneficial when the market moves match the targeting feedback cycle (mismatch accelerates the "running-over").